42-Short/shortinette/rust/subjects/06/README.md

 _The [first Rust Koan](https://users.rust-lang.org/t/rust-koans/2408)._

 ## General Rules
+* You **must not** have a `main` present if not specifically requested.

+* Any exercise managed by cargo you turn in must compile _without warnings_ using the `cargo test` command.
+If not managed by cargo, it must compile _without warnings_ with the `rustc` compiler available on the school's machines without additional options.

-* **Unless specified otherwise**, any exercise you turn in must compile using the `cargo` package manager, either with `cargo run` if the subject requires a _program_, or with `cargo test` otherwise.
-Only dependencies specified in the allowed dependencies section are allowed.
-Only symbols specified in the `allowed symbols` section are allowed.
+* Only dependencies specified in the allowed dependencies section are allowed.

-* Every exercise must be part of a virtual Cargo workspace, a single `workspace.members` table must be declared for the whole module.
+* Every exercise managed by cargo must be part of a virtual Cargo workspace, a single `workspace.members` table must be declared for the whole module.

-* Everything must compile _without warnings_ with the `rustc` compiler available on the school's machines without additional options.
-You are _not_ allowed to use `unsafe` code anywere in your code.

 * If not specified otherwise by the task description, you are generally not authorized to modify lint levels - either using `#[attributes]`, `#![global_attributes]` or with command-line arguments.
 You may optionally allow the `dead_code`